robcarver17/pysystemtrade/docs/production.md

 - other state and control information
 - static configuration files

 The default option is to store these all into a mongodb database, except for configuration files which are stored as .yaml and .csv files.
 Time series data is stored in [arctic](https://github.com/man-group/arctic) which also uses mongodb.
 Databases used will be named with the value of parameter `mongo_db` in [private config file](/private/private_config.yaml).
-A seperate Arctic database will have the same name, with the suffix `_arctic`.
+A separate Arctic database will have the same name, with the suffix `_arctic`.

 ## Data backup